xcodefarfetchina/php-tot/README.md

 ##Features

 1.No database required.
 Simple file and directory storage.
-2.Dynamic manifest technology.
-3.Beautiful web app for install.
-Compatible with iPhone5.
-4.Easy to do server migration.
+2.Dynamic manifest technology, easy to do server migration.
   Just copy php-tot and paste it to another server.
-Data in it won't be damaged.
+3.Supports iOS7.1 and Android.

 #How to use TOT?
 ##Prepare a TOT server